-The World Rowing Championships – the main event in the rower’s calendar – are descending on Plovdiv in Bulgaria from the 9th – 16th of September.
+The World Rowing Championships – the main event in the rower’s calendar – occurs at the end of the northern hemisphere summer.
 From junior rowers to elite athletes, from indoor rowing – yes machine rowing is now a sport in its own right – to racing in the open sea, from veterans to para-rowers, the Championships have got it covered.

 Although Helen Glover went from beginner to Olympic gold in four years, becoming an elite rower is no walk in the park.
 It takes grit, determination and discipline.
 Rowing involves a dynamic mix of endurance and explosive, lung-tearing bursts of power.
 It needs both aerobic and anaerobic fitness, the ability to keep a skittery boat level in the water, and a cool, mechanical feel for rhythm and timing – not to mention an ability to drag every last ounce of energy screaming from your body.
 And the only way to build all that is through testing hours on the water and in the gym.
 The path to Olympic gold shines with blood, sweat and tears.